KodeNerds - AI & Software Development

 Three things particularly resonated with our own experience building AI solutions for clients:

-1. The Architecture Matters More Than the Model - MongoDB's RAG presentation reinforced what we've learned: spending time on proper architecture design pays dividends far beyond choosing the "best" model.
+The Architecture Matters More Than the Model — Spending time on proper architecture design pays dividends far beyond choosing the "best" model.

 Looking Ahead to Day Two